tredoc/go-crud-api/README.md

 - Automatic testing through Postman
 - Unit tests

+---
+💡Check docs dir for more info about db schema.
+Feel free to insert db schema from txt file to dbdiagram.io to see it in a more convenient way.

 ## ✅Flow:
 ```
 [X] Add gitignore
 [X] Init module
-[ ] Design a schema for a relational database with dbdiagram.io
+[X] Design a schema for a relational database with dbdiagram.io
 [ ] Add basic server
 [ ] Add Slog logger
 [ ] Mock route handlers for Books CRUD